natenka/pyneng-book-en/docs/source/book/16_unicode/errors.rst

     UnicodeDecodeError: 'utf-8' codec can't decode byte 0xff in position 0: invalid start byte

 Having mistakes is good.
-They’re telling me what the problem is.
-It’s worse when it’s like this:
+They're telling me what the problem is.
+It's worse when it's like this:

 .. code:: python